hiqqs/seleniumbase-qa-interview/README.md

 * pip
 * seleniumbase

-Selenium base has good documentation how to install python, pip and sbase here https://seleniumbase.io/help_docs/install_python_pip_git/
+Selenium base has good documentation how to install python, pip and sbase here (This will also take care of all webdriver needs) https://seleniumbase.io/help_docs/install_python_pip_git/

 From there you can install seleniumbase with pip: ```pip install seleniumbase```